The American Automobile Industry in World War Two

 • Date of the advertisements would be after late 1943 based on the three "E" awards.

-Post WWII: After World War Two, Higgins Incorporated continued to build boats.
+Post World War Two: After World War Two, Higgins Incorporated continued to build boats.
 During the Korean Conflict, Higgins operations in New Orleans again produced boats and ships for the military.
 Among them were ten 165-foot minesweepers, 21 100-foot tugboats, and 322 90-foot LCM(8)s for the U.S. Navy.
 The Army Corps of Engineers ordered 900 27-foot bridge erection boats of its own design from Higgins.
 The bridge erection pontoon boat shown below was formerly at the National Military History Center in Auburn, IN.
 The information shown below is all that I could find on this boat.
 Of the 900 built, this is the only one I have ever seen, making it a very rare historical artifact.

 Author's photo.